 And with the current trend, India’s demand for natural gas could match China’s eventually.

 We are still in the early stages of the LNG revolution.

 LNG is a Long-Term Contract Based Business

 The chief reason that exporters and importers require long term multi-year contracts with each other is because huge capital investments in infrastructure are required to build the facilities to export and import it.
 Land needs to be purchased next to the sea, pipelines, storage tanks, and liquefaction facilities need to be built to the export terminal.
 And then on the import side, sea land, regasification facilities, storage tanks and pipelines need to be built as well.

 The final price tag for a single facility can be $18 billion.

-Additionally, to get the LNG from export to import terminals around the world, vessels that cost around $100 million are necessary to transport it (there are also multiple designs for LNG carriers which affects the storage capacity, price and efficiency).
+Additionally, to get the LNG from export to import terminals around the world, vessels that cost over $150 million are necessary to transport it (there are also multiple designs for LNG carriers which affects the storage capacity, price and efficiency).